umbraco/UmbracoDocs/10/umbraco-cms/reference/searching/examine/indexing.md

 2. An `IConfigureNamedOptions` implementation that configures the index fields and options.
 3. An `IValueSetBuilder` implementation that builds index value sets a piece of content.
 4. An `IndexPopulator` implementation that populates the index with the value sets for all applicable content.
+5. An `INotificationHandler` implementation that updates the index when content changes.
-5. A composer that adds all these services to the runtime.
+6. A composer that adds all these services to the runtime.

 ### ProductIndex